Police say 6 dead, at least 9 injured in Sacramento shooting | Law-Order

 - Brazil

-Police in Sacramento say six people are dead and at least nine others have been injured after a shooting in downtown Sacramento.
+Police in California say six people are dead and at least nine others have been injured after a shooting in downtown Sacramento.

 Video posted on Twitter showed people running through the street as the sound of rapid gunfire could be heard in the background.
 Video showed multiple ambulances had been sent to the scene.